dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 The contents of the `people` collection changes with inserted, deleted, or re-ordered entries.
 Rerendering can lead to visible behavior differences.
 Each time a person is inserted into the `people` collection of the preceding example, the *preceding element* of the currently focused element receives the focus.
 The user's focus is lost, and the browser sets the focus after rerendering *by index*.

-The mapping process of elements or components to a collection can be controlled with the [`@key`][5] directive attribute. [`@key`][5] causes the diffing algorithm to guarantee preservation of elements or components based on the key's value.
-If the `Details` component in the preceding example is keyed by the Blazor diffing algorithm on the `person` item, Blazor ignores rerendering `Details` components that haven't changed.
+The mapping process of elements or components to a collection can be controlled with the [`@key`][5] directive attribute.
+Use of [`@key`][5] guarantees the preservation of elements or components based on the key's value.
+If the `Details` component in the preceding example is keyed on the `person` item, Blazor ignores rerendering `Details` components that haven't changed.

 To modify the preceding example to use the [`@key`][5] directive attribute with the `people` collection, update the `<Details>` element in the `People` component to the following: